jambombs24/Enhanced_and_Modernized/README.md

 - DBVO Plugin Replacer - Reverb Interior Sound Expansion Patch
 - Bella Voice DBVO

+(If they're already disabled, it means I created the silent save file after the other one and forgot to re-enable them before compiling the Wabbajack file.)

 ### Step Eleven: Playing the Game
 Almost time to finally play Skyrim!